-The best way to find out for sure if you have a clothes moth problem and the severity of it is to use Clothes Moth Traps.
+The best way to find out for sure if you have a clothes moth problem and the severity of it is to use clothes moth traps.

-Below we have details about our clothing moth traps and answered the most frequently asked questions from our customers - we’ve successfully helped over 100,000 customers so far with our various moth catcher products!
+Below we have details about our clothing moth traps and answered the most frequently asked questions from our customers - we’ve successfully helped over 100,000 customers so far with our various moth prevention products!

 Clothes moth traps are pest control devices to monitor for clothes moth activity and to reduce the spread of clothes moths.